10 Things People Don’t Know How to Do Around the House Anymore

 Kill a Bug with a Newspaper

-This is a special situation because part of the problem is that very few people have a newspaper in their home on a daily basis.
-It used to be quite handy to simply grab a section of the paper, roll it up and swat the fly or wasp that was bothering you.
-So, as long as there's a fly swatter around, and it can be found when needed, most people will still be able to kill the bothersome bug.
+Used to be, most people read a newspaper at home.
+That made it handy to grab a thick section, roll it up and swat the fly or mosquito that annoyed you.
+The decline of newspaper circulation has taken this option out of, um, circulation for many homes.
+But as long as there’s a fly swatter around, and it can be found when needed, most people will still be able to kill the bothersome bug.

 Use a Clothes Iron

-There are a number of reasons why many people don't know how to use (or don't even own) an iron any more.
-A lot of clothes are made from "easy-care" fabrics that don't get terribly wrinkled if they are laundered and dried properly.
-And, many people who have to wear business suits and ties have those clothes professionally cleaned.
-Another factor is a rise in the use of handheld steamers to remove wrinkles from clothes and curtains.
+There are a number of reasons why many don’t know how to use (or don’t even own) an iron anymore.
+A lot of clothes are made from “easy-care” fabrics that don’t get terribly wrinkled if they are laundered and dried properly.
+And many people who wear business suits to work have their clothes professionally cleaned.
+Another factor is a rise in handheld steamers to remove wrinkles from clothes and curtains.
 Yet another alternative to ironing out wrinkles is a fresh-scent wrinkle-release spray.

-And, of course, athleisure.
-Those clothes originally intended for exercise that are now worn everywhere, like yoga pants and breathable tees, and do not need ironing.
+Of course, there’s also the impact of “athleisure,” clothes originally intended for exercise that are now worn everywhere, like yoga pants and breathable tees.

 Make a Pot of Coffee

 When was the last time you saw someone younger than 30 make a straight-up pot of coffee?
-Many people get their morning cup from a coffee shop or fast-food drive-through and many of those who DO make their own coffee use a machine that uses coffee pods instead of actual ground coffee.
+Many people get their morning cup from a coffee shop or fast-food drive-through, and those who DO make their own opt for coffee makers that take pods instead of actual ground coffee.

 Sew on a Button or Mend a Tear